marko-knoebl/slides/src/sections/pwa/30-service-worker-theory-en.md

 - always from the network
 - always from the cache
-- network first
-- cache first
+- network, falling back to cache
+- cache, falling back to network
-- cache, updating the cache in the background
+- cache, updating the cache from the network in the background
+- cache, fetching new resource in the background and displaying once received

 ## Service workers - strategies